Title: On the Verge (Prelude to an Admission of Love)

 As instructed, he tucks her hands into her armpits.
 Her head lolls as he folds the first blanket around her.
 The jostling doesn’t illicit any reaction from her.
 He wraps her in the second blanket before attempting to remove her socks.
 They’re saturated and he has to peel them from her feet.
 Her toes are colorless and waxy looking.
 He resists the urge to rub them between his palms.
 Better to cover them.
 And her head.
 He rearranges the blankets as best he can and then pulls her into his lap.
 He’s shivering violently, he notices, either from cold or from adrenaline.
 She’s barely shivering at all any more.
 A symptom, he worries, that can’t be good since it’s too soon for her to have warmed up, even a little.

 “Hang on, Scully.
-Please.”
+Help is on the way.”

 Panic hovers in the back of his mind, bringing tears that blur the wintry landscape beyond the windshield.
 He circles his arms around her.
 Her face presses cadaver-cold against his neck.